Linguage/AI-Rosseta/LexFirdmanInCN/62-DonaldKnuth.md

-because it's too hard so I I i decided for my own amusement that one ones that I would I would take a subset of the of the verses of the Bible and I would try to find out what the best thinkers have said about that small subset and I had had about let's say 660 verses out of out of 3,000 I think it's one out of 500 or something like this and so then I went to the libraries which which are well indexed uh you can you you know I spent for example at at Boston Public Library I I would go once a week for a year and I went to I went I have done time stuff and over Harvard library to look at this yes that weren't in the Boston Public where they where scholars had looked at and you can call in the eight and you can go down the shelves and and you can pretty you can look at the index and say oh there it is this verse I mentioned anywhere in this book if so look at page 105 so I was like I could learn not only about the Bible but about the secondary literature about the Bible the things that scholars have written about it and so that that gave me a way to uh to zoom in on parts of the things so that I could get more more insight and and so I look at it as a way of giving me some firm pegs which icon which I could hang pieces of information but not as as things where I would say and therefore this is true in this random approach of sampling the Bible what did you learn about the the most you know central oh one of the biggest accumulation of ideas you know to me that the that the main thrust was not the one that most people think of as saying you know you know don't have sex or something like this but that the main thrust was to try to to try to figure out how to live in harmony with God's wishes I'm assuming that God exists and I say I'm glad that I that
+because it's too hard so I I i decided for my own amusement that one ones that I would I would take a subset of the of the verses of the Bible and I would try to find out what the best thinkers have said about that small subset and I had had about let's say 60 verses out of out of 3,000 I think it's one out of 500 or something like this and so then I went to the libraries which which are well indexed uh you can you you know I spent for example at at Boston Public Library I I would go once a week for a year and I went to I went I have done time stuff and over Harvard library to look at this yes that weren't in the Boston Public where they where scholars had looked at and you can call in the eight and you can go down the shelves and and you can pretty you can look at the index and say oh there it is this verse I mentioned anywhere in this book if so look at page 105 so I was like I could learn not only about the Bible but about the secondary literature about the Bible the things that scholars have written about it and so that that gave me a way to uh to zoom in on parts of the things so that I could get more more insight and and so I look at it as a way of giving me some firm pegs which icon which I could hang pieces of information but not as as things where I would say and therefore this is true

+Q: in
+this random approach of sampling the Bible what did you learn about the the most you know central oh one of the biggest accumulation of ideas you know

+A: to me that the that the main thrust was not the one that most people think of as saying you know you know don't have sex or something like this but that the main thrust was to try to to try to figure out how to live in harmony with God's wishes I'm assuming that God exists and I say I'm glad that I that